Who Should Be Trustee of Your Revocable TrustJacksonville Estate Planning Attorneys Provide Answers

 4. As Trustee

-As trustee, a corporate trustee has full responsibility for managing your trust assets according to your instructions.
+As trustee, a corporate trustee has full responsibility for managing your trust assets according to your instructions, and is required to comply with the Florida Trust Code.

-This would be an excellent choice if you are elderly and have no one you can trust to take care of your financial affairs.
+This would be an excellent choice of who should be your trustee if you are elderly and have no one you can trust to take care of your financial affairs.
 You may be widowed, have no children or other trusted relatives living nearby (or don’t want to burden them), or you and your spouse may be in declining health.

 5. As Co-Trustee